YSYouJack/Daikin-ir-control-rpi/README.md

 End bits             | 430               | N/A
 Gap between ir frame | N/A               | 35000

+> The decoded duraiton of `ir-ctl -r` is different to above table for unknown reasons.
+The output bit-1 pulse length is about 530 us and space is about 300 us.

 ### The First Frame 8Bytes
 The 1st frame is the header.
 The content is fixed.